Bojanov: Geography

 Bojanov is located about 13 km southwest of Chrudim and 21 km south of Pardubice.
 It lies in the Iron Mountains.
-The river Chrudimka flows through the territory.
+The highest point is the hill Na Hranicích at 565 m above sea level.
+The Chrudimka River flows through the territory.

 History

 Bojanov is one of the oldest settlements in the Iron Mountains area.
 The first written mention of the settlement is from 1126, when it belonged to the monastery in Vilémov.
 From 1329 it became a part of Lichnice Castle estate owned by Jindřich of Lichtemberk.
 In the 15th century, Bojanov belonged to the Oheb Castle.
-In 1564, Bojanov is referred to as a market town for the first time, with own coat of arms.
+In 1564, Bojanov was referred to as a market town for the first time, with own coat of arms.

+Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.

 Sights

 The Church of Saint Vitus was built in the Baroque style in 1730.
 It has a separate wooden bell tower.

 The Church of Saint Wenceslaus in Hrbokov was built in 1920–1922 on the site of a demolished Empire style church from the second half of the 19th century.